AT-Publishing/website/_glossary/lbc.md

 #### Where to buy bitcoin and altcoins anonymously in 2020

-Platform called [LocalCryptos](https://bit.ly/2YD6gmA) is where it's at in 2020.
+Platform called [LocalCryptos](https://bit.ly/2YD6gmA) is where [P2P trading](/glossary/p2p/) is at in 2020.
 LocalCryptos are not related to LocalBitcoins.
 You can get rates from 1% above market and fees are .25%/.75% maker taker.

-They started as LocalEthereum, Bitcoin and Litecoin were only added after their wrapped versions were developed.
-The LocalCryptos platform is a dApp running on Ethereum smart contracts.
-You get your private key on sign up, which you **must back up** because the marketplace is **fully zero-knowledge and fully non-custodial**.
+They started as LocalEthereum, Bitcoin and Litecoin were only added later.
+The LocalCryptos platform is a dApp running on Ethereum smart contracts and on Bitcoin scripts.

+You get your private key on sign up, which you must back up because the marketplace is **fully zero-knowledge and fully non-custodial**.

 This means you lose your account and all coins it has if you lose your private key, but it also means the law enforcement cannot force any platform-wide action since the platform owns no data.